 - Student organizations wishing to make changes regarding their officially recognized name must complete and submit a Petition for Student Organization Name Change.

-- A new or revised constitution form reflecting the new name must then be uploaded and submitted via the petitioning organizations' online Blugold Connect profile.
+- A new or revised constitution form reflecting the new name must then be uploaded and submitted via the petitioning organizations' online Blugold Connect+ profile/hub.

-- The Student Organizations Commission will then review the submitted constitution and decide by majority vote if it adheres to Constitution Requirements 2019-2020.
-If approved by the Student Organizations Commission, the constitution and organizational name change will be approved within the organizations' Blugold Connect profile information.
+- The Student Organizations Commission will then review the submitted constitution and decide by majority vote if it adheres to Constitution Requirements 2021-2022.
+If approved by the Student Organizations Commission, the constitution and organizational name change will be approved within the organizations' Blugold Connect+ profile/hub information.
 If changes are deemed necessary by the Student Organizations Commission, the organization will be notified by the Student Organizations Commission Director.